Slingshot-20240/ftcscoring.app/README.md

-# The DECODE™ Scorer for FTC Website
+# The DECODE™ Scorer for FTC® Website

 This repo hosts the files for [ftcscoring.app](https://ftcscoring.app)